 Sometimes it’s obvious that a situation is an emergency.
 But sometimes it’s not.
 And in the heat of the moment, when the health of someone you know and love rests on your decision, how do you know what to do?

-The physicians at Beaumont Hospital, Taylor understand the dilemma.
+Beaumont physicians understand the dilemma.
 Conversations with patients reveal many are hesitant to visit the emergency room because they don’t want to admit something is wrong.
 They try to downplay potentially serious symptoms because they don’t want to risk being called a hypochondriac or “wasting time” finding out something wasn’t serious.

-That can be a dangerous mindset, says Suzette Goff, registered nurse and director of emergency services at Beaumont Hospital, Taylor.
+That can be a dangerous mindset, says David Weaver, D.O., medical director of the Beaumont Emergency Center in Canton.
 “Of course we respect and appreciate that families don’t want to unnecessarily waste time or resources.
 But, it is better to get to the emergency room and have the reassurance that the issue was not serious than to ignore symptoms and discover the opposite.”

 General guidelines - When to visit an emergency room